 The Web Developer Bootcamp by Colt Steele is one of the most popular web development courses for beginners on Udemy.
 Again, this is a paid course – but you can grab it for about $10–12 if you keep an eye out for Udemy’s frequent flash sales.

-If you looked at the two web dev courses above and you didn’t fall in love with them for some reason, this course is a fantastic alternative.
+If you looked at the two web dev courses above but you didn’t love them for some reason, this course is a fantastic alternative.

 Again, it covers all the most popular tools for front-end web development.
-Also, you will learn some server-side development, but not in that much detail.
+Also, you will learn some server-side development fundamentals.